MakeSchool-Tutorials/Environment-Setup/P04-Git-Github/content.md

 # Stretch Challenge: Practice Git

+## Note About Stretch Challenges

+You'll frequently see Stretch Challenges throughout your time at Make School.
+These challenges are _optional_, and are there to help give you more practice, or to dive deeper into a topic.
+If you want to go the extra mile and enhance your learning, we encourage you to complete them after you have completed the required content for a chapter/project/lesson/etc.

+## Practice Git

 Now that you have a general understanding of git, practice your skills at [Learn Git Branching](https://learngitbranching.js.org/).
 This is a great way to learn and practice the basics of git from the browser with a guided tutorial.

 > [challenge]